pyrofolium/nacelle/readme.md

 When the user makes a request or does something on the website it throws an event down the data pipeline that gets processed by something else later or it gets placed into an analytics database.

-The request also triggers an action in the main database that usually involves a read of the database as well.
+The request also triggers an action in the main database that usually involves a read of the database.

 Async jobs can be done by something like celery with a rabbitMQ broker.
 These workers will mostly operating during low traffic to update the recommendation engine with new results from updated product/customer data and openai results.

+AB tests will involve feature flags.
+The results of the AB tests are automatically stored in the analytics database you just need to query the right dimentions, metrics and filters to get the data you want.